Pair-instability supernova: Pair-instability

 As temperatures and gamma ray energies increase, more and more gamma ray energy is absorbed in creating electron–positron pairs.
 This reduction in gamma ray energy density reduces the radiation pressure that resists gravitational collapse and supports the outer layers of the star.
 The star contracts, compressing and heating the core, thereby increasing the rate of energy production.
 This increases the energy of the gamma rays that are produced, making them more likely to interact, and so increases the rate at which energy is absorbed in further pair production.
 As a result, the stellar core loses its support in a runaway process, in which gamma rays are created at an increasing rate; but more and more of the gamma rays are absorbed to produce electron–positron pairs, and the annihilation of the electron–positron pairs is insufficient to halt further contraction of the core.
 Finally, the thermal runaway ignites detonation fusion of oxygen and heavier elements.
 When the temperature reaches the level when electrons and positrons carry the same energy fraction as gamma-rays, pair production cannot increase any further; it is balanced by annihilation.
 Contraction no longer accelerates, but the core now produces much more energy than prior to collapse, and this results in a supernova: the outer layers of the star are blown away by sudden large increase of power production in the core.
 Calculations suggest that so much of the outer layers are lost that the very hot core itself is no longer under sufficient pressure to keep it intact, and it is completely disrupted too.

 Stellar susceptibility

 For a star to undergo pair-instability supernova, the increased creation of positron/electron pairs by gamma ray collisions must reduce outward pressure enough for inward gravitational pressure to overwhelm it.
 High rotational speed and/or metallicity can prevent this.
 Stars with these characteristics still contract as their outward pressure drops, but unlike their slower or less metal-rich cousins, these stars continue to exert enough outward pressure to prevent gravitational collapse.

 Stars formed by collision mergers having a metallicity Z between 0.02 and 0.001 may end their lives as pair-instability supernovae if their mass is in the appropriate range.

-Very large high-metallicity stars are probably unstable due to the Eddington limit, and would tend to shed mass during the formation process.
+Very large high-metallicity stars are likely unstable due to the Eddington limit, and would tend to shed mass during the formation process.